MainManTarkin/Blue-Garden/sensorDeviceCode/readme.md

 ## General Part Description

-Resposnible for taking the soil moisture readings and at the moment providing the control signal for a pump or valve to turn on.
+Responsible for taking the soil moisture readings and at the moment providing the control signal for a pump or valve to turn on.
 The code relies on the __Nordic Semiconductors__ SDK 17.1.0 library.

 -------------